 - We only require that you have passed USMLE Step 2 prior to starting the program in June.
 If you have taken step 2, we will factor that into our interview selection and overall ranking.
 We do not have a limitation on exam score nor the number of attempts for USMLE exam, but do take into consideration any failed attempts.

-- Along with USMLE scores, letters of recommendation have the most weight upon the selection committee and should include at least one from a general surgeon, preferably from an academic institution.
-Research, honors in the surgery clerkship, and a strong personal statement are also factors.
+- Along with USMLE scores, letters of recommendation, research, honors in the surgery clerkship, and a strong personal statement are also factors.

 How many residents do you match each year?